truenas/middleware/docs/userguide/freenas_intro.rst

   :menuselection:`Storage --> Replication Tasks --> Add Replication Tasks`.
 This allows you to temporarily disable encryption for the initial replication which can significantly reduce the time needed for the initial replication.

-* The "Workgroup Name" field is deprecated and has been removed from :menuselection:`Directory Service --> Active Directory`.
-The "Enable" and "Site Name" fields and the "Idmap backend", "Windbind NSS Info", and "SASL wrapping" drop-down menus have been added to :menuselection:`Directory Service --> Active Directory`.
+* The "Workgroup Name" field and "Use keytab" checkbox are deprecated and have been removed from :menuselection:`Directory Service --> Active Directory`.
+The
+  "Enable" and "Site Name" fields and the "Idmap backend", "Windbind NSS Info", and "SASL wrapping" drop-down menus have been added to
+  :menuselection:`Directory Service --> Active Directory`.
 The "Kerberos Server" and "Kerberos Password Server" fields have been replaced by the "Kerberos
   Realm" drop-down menu.

 * The "Encryption Mode" field has been removed from :menuselection:`Directory Service --> LDAP`.
-The "Enable" and "Samba Schema" checkboxes, "SUDO Suffix" field, and the "Kerberos Realm", "Kerberos Keytab", and "Idmap backend" drop-down menus have been added.
+The "Enable" and "Samba Schema" checkboxes, "SUDO Suffix", "LDAP timeout", and "DNS timeout" fields, and the "Kerberos Realm", "Kerberos Keytab", and "Idmap backend" drop-down menus have been added.

 * The "Enable" checkbox has been added to :menuselection:`Directory Service --> NIS`.